 MWRDGC and Denver Metro Wastewater Reclamation District

-Contact: Fidan Karimova, Water Technology Collaboration Manager, The Water Research Foundation
+Contact: Fidan Karimova, Innovation Program Manager, The Water Research Foundation

 In 2012, the Metropolitan Water Reclamation District of Greater Chicago was zeroing in on better ways to remove nitrogen from their wastewater.
 It was part of their 10-year plan to become energy neutral.
 At the time, centrate at the Egan facility had such high ammonia nitrogen loads that it could not be returned to the mainstream without jeopardizing compliance with permit limits.
 To ensure that centrate management could continue at the Egan site, Chicago-MWRD needed to find a way to drive down ammonia loads—and they began looking at sidestream nitrogen removal technologies as a solution.